Table of Contents

 The good news is, updating your WP plugin takes less time than you’ll spend on reading the article.
 At least, these precious 5-10 minutes will be spent for the sake of new knowledge when you finally learn how to make WordPress updates in 3 effortless ways.

 - Protection from hacking attempts

 Keeping up with the older version makes your website a more vulnerable spot for hackers.
 Eventually, your website code will not be perfectly clean to protect you from attacks of different kinds allowing hackers to execute arbitrary code.
-How would you find out of an error?
+How would you find out an error?
 Every now and then, WordPress notifies users of all detected errors in their newsletter.
 But let’s face the truth: just “being aware” of bugs is nothing compared to their initial prevention.

 - Fixing older errors

 The key reason for frequent WordPress plugin updates is that they make a great contribution to fixing older issues.
-Developers get rid of emerging bugs to enhance better user experience.
-Imagine if each of your installed plugins contains at least a single error – will that be any favorable for your business website?
+Developers get rid of emerging bugs to enhance a better user experience.
+Imagine if each of your installed plugins contains at least a single error – will that be favorable for your business website?

 - New (and better) functionality

 Nothing makes WordPress geeks so enthusiastic about plugin updates than a chance to test new functionality.
 Developers know it, so they rip and tear to stand out with their new and innovative functions.
 Why not take the chance?

 Consider This Before Making Updates